mkinz/caesar_cipher/README.md

 # caesar_cipher

-This is an implementation of the caesar cipher script.
+This is an implementation of a caesar cipher in Ruby..
 Also included is a brute-force cipher breaker.

 The cipher breaker uses a regular expressions and a list of impossible english bigrams to selectively filter out non-english words.
 This filter greatly reduces the number of possible results.